Export and import your data

 • Update matched data: This will flag for update all data that exists both in the data archive and the target test bed instance.

-These options assume a matching between data that exists within the archive and the target test bed instance.
+These options refer to the matching between data that exists within the archive and the target test bed instance.
 This matching is based on information such as names (e.g. a specification’s short name) which should be sufficient to identify it although not always guaranteed to be unique.
 For example, a specification’s actors always have a unique identifier, whereas there can be no guarantee on the name of an organisation.
 Although duplicate information is not typical, administrators are advised to always review the processing actions that will result from an import.

 Finally, it is important to highlight that the options set as default import actions only affect how data is flagged to be processed.
 You will always have the possibility to review this as well as override any specific processing actions as part of the import’s review.